Table of Contents of Article

 (b) The commission by any person of an act prohibited under paragraph (a) of this section is a basis for any of the following:

-(2) Suspension or revocation of any certificate or waiver issued by the Administrator under this part and held by that person; or
+(3) Suspension or revocation of any certificate, waiver, or declaration of compliance issued or accepted by the Administrator under this part and held by that person; or

 My Commentary on § 107.5 Falsification, reproduction or alteration: